Walter Broadfoot: Early life

 Broadfoot was born in 1881 at Lower Hutt.
 He received his education at Wellesley Street Public School and Kihikihi School.
 His first employment was with the Auckland Post Office as a messenger, and this was followed by work as a journalist for the New Zealand Observer.
-At night, he studied towards a law degree, which led to employment as a clerk in Hamilton in 1907, followed by setting up his own practice in rural Waikato's Te Kuiti in the following year.
+At night, he studied towards a law degree, which led to employment as a clerk in Hamilton in 1907, followed by setting up his own practice in rural Waikato's Te Kūiti in the following year.
 He specialised in native affairs and land problems.
 He married Dorothy Caroline Metcalfe (1884-1945), daughter of Henry Hulbert Metcalfe at St. Mary's Cathedral, Parnell, on 20 December 1910.
 They had two daughters, Beverley and Merron.